ShashankSinghParmar/Cartonify-Image/README.md

 # Cartonify-Image
-Desktop application to convert your image to carton
+Desktop application to convert your image to carton\
+Using Python